tboulet/Face-Expression-Recognition/README.md

 ### run_videoCapture.py
 Capture a video from your camera, detect faces and classify them.

+    python run_videoCapture.py

 ### run_game.py
 Start a game.
 You will have to mimic emotions displayed as fast as possible.
 You win 1 point for each emotion mimicked.

+    python run_game.py -p time_play -m time_maintain -s nbr_screen

 Press "Q" to quit the game.
 Press "P" to pass the emotion (but you lose 1 point).

-Parameters of game():
+Options of game():

-    - playTime : duration of the game.
+    - p : duration of the game.
-    - dt_required : duration required for maintaining emotion on screen to validate emotion.
+    - m : duration required for maintaining emotion on screen to validate emotion.
-    - n_photos : the program will temporaly save n_photos of you during the game, and then display them at the end.
+    - s : the program will temporaly save s of you during the game, and then display them at the end.